5 Ways To Protect Your Garden In The Hot Weather

 As we leave winter behind and summer draws tantalizingly closer every day, people might be looking forward to days of bliss sunbathing in our gardens.
 Still, our gardens themselves are far less excited!

 It’s been shown that plants perspire up to 85% more than humans, so as the warm summer days approach, it could be worth setting up a system to ensure our plants and gardens are ready to cope with hotter weather so we can enjoy lush green spaces with your new garden hose / garden nozzle even as the sun blazes down.

 To make things a little easier for you, we’ve compiled a list of the best 5 ways to protect your garden in the hot weather so you and your oasis can enjoy some much-needed vitamin D in style and comfort!

 Water ‘Not Too Much or Too Little’!

-When it’s hot out and you can see your plants are suffering, it might be tempting to head outside and give them some water at all hours of the day, but this is actually one of the worst things you can do!
+When it’s hot out and you can see your plants are suffering, it might be tempting to head outside and give them some water at all hours of the day, but this is actually one of the worst things you can do for your garden!
 Watering plants during the hottest times of the day can, at best, mean that less water gets to the roots as it evaporates before it ever has a chance to hydrate.
 At its worst, it can leave your plants with ‘heat scald’ that damages leaves that have been watered while the sun is directly overhead.